Disruption-Consulting/autoMigrate/README.md

 OVERVIEW
 --------
-Migrating to a new version of Oracle database is invariably a costly and risky affair, that is generally avoided for as long as possible by most organizations.
+Migrating to a new version of Oracle database is invariably a costly and risky affair, which most organizations avoid for as long as possible.
 However, at the time of writing (July 2020) there are a number of factors that make it increasingly incumbent on Oracle customers to migrate to the current terminal release - version 19:
-- from version 20, Oracle no longer supports the non-Multitenant architecture
+- Oracle no longer supports the non-Multitenant architecture, i.e. non-CDB, as of version 20
 - Oracle offers 3 PDBs per version 19 CDB license-free
 - version 19 is supported until 2027

-This utility applies the optimal migration method for a given source database, whilst fully automating the data transfer process through intra-database communication.
+- through sharing infrastructure resources, adoption of Multitenant significantly lowers cost of ownership
+- version 19 enables limited use of features like in-Memory at no extra license cost

+Essentially, all pre-19 databases need to be migrated before these fall out of support (e.g. version 11.2.0.4 ends Premier support December 2020).

 Where the business demands minimal application downtime, the utility can transfer large databases over an extended period during which the application remains fully available.

 BACKGROUND
 ----------